DraciVik/docker-windows10-installation/README.md

 Docker is a full development platform for creating containerized apps, and Docker Desktop for Windows is the best way to get started with Docker on _Windows_.

-To check if you have Docker already installed on your system open a terminal window by navigating to Command Prompt by clicking on: Start >> Type "cmd" >> Right click on "Command Prompt", select "Run as Administrator" and select "Yes" to open Command Prompt as an Administrator.
+To check if you have Docker already installed on your system open a terminal window by navigating to "Windows PowerShell" by clicking on: Start >> Type "Windows PowerShell" >> Right click on "Windows PowerShell", select "Run as Administrator" and select "Yes" to open Windows PowerShell as an Administrator.

 ---